Lamb reservations are currently open; the deposit can be submitted here.

-Lamb slaughter will be scheduled for late fall, likely November.
+Lamb slaughter is scheduled for late fall, usually November.
 I witness many of my lambs' births each spring, and during their first weeks of life they nurse and eat hay or graze alongside their mothers.
 Throughout the summer I carefully rotate them through this land to encourage biodiversity for their health as well as ours, and the land's.

 Growing up in town, my primary experience with livestock had been the dairy heifers I showed at the county fair through a 4-H program the nearby university offered.
 I loved those heifers, and I cherished the time I spent working with them every summer.
 During college and for my first job, I shifted focuse to my ecological restoration interests, but I missed animals, and cows especially, and wondered what it would be like to actually work on a farm.